DaviFernandesSRN/Livraria-Macabeia--M5/README.md

 ## ⚖️Licença
 MIT License

 Copyright (c), 2022.
-Equipe AMANDA ALEXANDRE, CAMILLE MONTEIRO, DAVI FERNANDES, EMILLY COSTA e IRENA COSTA.
+Equipe MACABÉA @ Amanda Alexandre, Camille Monteiro, Davi Fernanes, Emilly Costa e Irena Costa.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell